tzeikob/javascript-patterns/control-flow/sequential-iteration/README.md

 ### Avoid the anti-pattern use of async/await

-One common pitfall using await expressions when we need to call a collection of tasks in sequential way is to use the `Array.prototype.forEach` method like so.
+One common pitfall using await expressions when we need to call a collection of tasks in sequential way is to use the `Array.prototype.forEach` method, like so:

 ```javascript